tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/计费方式/按量计费（日结后付费）_intl_en.md

 Billable items:
 - **Storage**: Saving the files you upload to Tencent Cloud VOD as well as the files generated after transcoding.
 Storage fees are charged based on the storage space used and storage period.
 - **Video transcoding**: General transcoding of video files stored in Tencent Cloud VOD.
 This service is charged according to the specification and duration of output files.
 A duration less than 1 minute is counted as 1 minute.
 Each transcoding task is billed only once according to the specification.
 No fees will be charged if transcoding fails.
-- **Tencent Extreme Speed High Definition (TESHD)**: Transcoding video files stored in VOD according to TESHD standards.
+- **Top Speed Codec (TSC)**: Transcoding video files stored in VOD according to TSC standards.
 This service is charged according to the specification and duration of output files.
 A duration less than 1 minute is counted as 1 minute.
 Each transcoding task is billed only once according to the specification.
 No fees will be charged for if transcoding fails.
 - **Video editing**: Using the [ComposeMedia](https://intl.cloud.tencent.com/document/product/266/34127) and [EditMedia](https://intl.cloud.tencent.com/document/product/266/34126) APIs to process video files stored in VOD.
 This service is charged according to the specification and duration of output files.
 A duration less than 1 minute is counted as 1 minute.
 Each transcoding task is charged only once according to the specification.
 No fees will be charged if transcoding fails.
 - **Watermark removal**: Removing watermarks from videos stored in VOD.
 This service is charged according to the specification and duration of output files.
 A duration less than 1 minute is counted as 1 minute.
 Each watermark removal task is billed only once according to the specification.
 No fees will be charged if a task fails.
 - **Video acceleration**: Using CDN for acceleration during video playback.
 This service is charged based on the downstream traffic consumed.